 Check out their free OKR template here.
 Sign-up with Gmail to get going.

 Who said that software or even the internet was needed to write and share OKRs?
-Before the internet made it easier to track company-wide goals transparently, pen, printers, and paper were used… and are still used.
-Jini Kim, former Google product manager and now CEO of healthcare company, Nuna, recently shared with the WhatMatters.com team, “We put OKRs on our all-hand slides every single month.
-We print them and just post them all over the walls to say you now know what you're striving for and if you're hitting it or not.”
+Before the internet made it easier to track company-wide goals transparently, pen, printers, and paper were used — and still are.
+Jini Kim, former Google product manager and now CEO of healthcare company, Nuna, said, “We put OKRs on our all-hand slides every single month.
+We print them and just post them all over the walls to say you now know what you’re striving for and if you’re hitting it or not.”

 You can do this, too, whether setting OKRs for yourself or a small company.

-Whichever OKR tool or software you decide works best for you right now, you can find more FAQs, resources, and stories right here on WhatMatters.com to help you through the process.
-Or, if you have encountered other free OKR-tracking tools or software, please reach out and let us know so we can add them to our list!
+Whichever OKR tool or software you decide works best for you right now, our FAQs, resources, and stories can help you through the process.
+Or, if you have encountered other free OKR-tracking tools or software, please reach out and let us know so we can add them to our list.
+And sign up for our Audacious newsletter!